abijithraaz/Data-Centric-AI/README.md

 > Custom Crop Augmentation.

+Please use this link to know more about the augmentations given above. "https://wandb.ai/authors/tfaugmentation/reports/Modern-Data-Augmentation-Techniques-for-Computer-Vision--VmlldzoxNzU3NTU"

 ## Process-Steps
  >  Started the training with raw data from the website and analysed the accuracy.
 Its more less than the baseline accuracy.